vniizht/cyphalpp/README.md

 # cyphalpp

 This is a header-only Cyphal/UDP implementation for C++14.
+See [reference](https://vniizht.github.io/cyphalpp/).

 It is written in a implementation-agnostic asyncronous way - you would need to provide a backend implementation for an asynchronous socket and timer.